Yoga for Grief, Trauma, and Depression – A Journey From Darkness To Inner Peace

 Conscious breathing activates the parasympathetic nervous system, which induces a state of relaxation and calm.

 By focusing on the breath, we shift our attention away from distressing thoughts and emotions.
-Over time, the mind becomes clear and free from any thoughts, judgments, or fears, helping us create a sense of peace and grounding.
+Over time, the mind becomes clear and free from any thoughts, judgments, or fears, helping us create a sense of peace and grounding from deep within.

 The healing power of conscious breathing:

-Learning how to breathe was a game-changer for my anxieties as I finally had a tool to help quiet my mind.
+Learning how to consciously breathe was a game-changer for my anxieties as I finally had a tool to help quiet my mind and relax in situations of distress and discomfort.

 What I learned is that your breath is a great ally as you go through life as your breath can tell you a lot about who you are and give insights into your emotional world and emotional state of being.